katesowles/react-notes/react-main-concepts.md

 ```
 - You can pass an array into the `value` attribute in order to select multiple options in a select tag
 #### File Input Tag
--Because the value of the file input tag is read-only, it is an uncontrolled component in React
+- Because the value of the file input tag is read-only, it is an uncontrolled component in React
 #### Handling Multiple Inputs
 - When you need to handle multiple controlled `input` elements, you can add a `name` attribute to each element and let the handler function choose what to do based on the value of `event.target.name`:
 ```